The Bankrate promise

 Buffett’s first criteria involves the quality of the underlying business he’s looking to purchase or invest in.
 He wants businesses with strong economics, which means they earn good returns on capital and generate cash flow for their owners.

 He also wants to find businesses that he understands.
 While Buffett is capable of understanding most businesses, he’s not able to accurately assess where each business will be five or 10 years into the future, which is important in investing because so much of an asset’s value comes from the future value of its cash flows.
 So, in addition to the quality of a business, he’ll also look at the durability of a business and its competitive advantage.
 If he can’t get his head around that, he’ll move on to the next potential investment.

 Evaluating who is running a business is another key part of Buffett’s investment strategy.
 He’s often said that he can’t provide managerial expertise if it isn’t already in place, and he knows that a CEO has a major impact on how an organization is managed.
-He has used his annual shareholder letters to praise managers that he thinks are doing exceptional jobs, sometimes when he doesn’t even own a stake in their business.
+He has used his annual shareholder letters to praise managers who he thinks are doing exceptional jobs, sometimes when he doesn’t even own a stake in their business.
 In the past, he has identified Amazon’s Jeff Bezos and JPMorgan Chase CEO Jamie Dimon as great CEOs.

 “It’s difficult to overpay the truly extraordinary CEO of a giant enterprise.
 But this species is rare,” Buffett wrote in his 2005 letter.

 The final criteria Buffett uses in evaluating a potential investment may be the most important: price.
 No business or manager is so good that they can provide a great investment no matter the price it was purchased at.

 Buffett has long subscribed to the theory of “value investing,” though he and his partner Charlie Munger would say the term is redundant because all intelligent investing is value investing: getting more than you’re paying for.